Tap-Payments/BenefitPay-Android/README.md

      - loader :
         - Definition: A boolean to indicate wether or not you want to show a loading view on top of the benefit button while it is performing api requests.
      - locale :
         - Definition: The language of the benefit button.
-Accepted values as of now are:
+Accepted values as of now are: (en -> english /ar -> arabic ) Possible Values:
-Possible Values:

      - theme :
        -  Definition: The display styling of the benefit button.
 Accepted values as of now are: light /dark /dynamic
-         Note: Minimum amount to be added is 0.1.
      - edges :
         - Definition: Control the edges of the payment form.  (flat/curved)
      - colorStyle :
         - Definition: How do you want the icons rendered inside the benefit button Possible Values: colored / monochrome